-William G. Bock, 54 has served as a director of Silicon Laboratories since March 2000.
+William G. Bock, 55 has served as a director of Silicon Laboratories since March 2000.
 Since April 2002, Mr. Bock has been a partner of CenterPoint Ventures, a venture capital firm.
 From April 2001 to March 2002, Mr. Bock served as a partner of Verity Ventures, a venture capital firm.
 From June 1999 to March 2001, Mr. Bock served as a Vice President and General Manager at the Hewlett-Packard Company.
 Mr. Bock held the position of President and Chief Executive Officer of DAZEL Corporation, a provider of electronic information delivery systems, from February 1997 until its acquisition by the Hewlett-Packard Company in June 1999.
 From October 1994 to February 1997, Mr. Bock served as Chief Operating Officer of Tivoli Systems, a client server software company, which was acquired by IBM in March 1996.
-Mr. Bock holds a B.S. in Computer Science from Iowa State University and a M.S. in Industrial Administration from Carnegie Mellon University.
-R. Ted Enloe III, 66 has served as a director of Silicon Laboratories since April 2003.
-Mr. Enloe is currently the President and Chief Executive Officer of Optisoft, Inc., a provider of intelligent traffic signal platforms.
+Mr. Bock holds a B.S. in Computer Science from Iowa State University and a M.S. in industrial administration from Carnegie Mellon University.

+has served as a director of Silicon Laboratories since April 2003.
+Mr. Enloe is currently the Managing General Partner of Balquita Partners, Ltd., a family investment firm.
+Previously, Mr. Enloe served as President and Chief Executive Officer of Optisoft, Inc., a provider of intelligent traffic signal platforms.
 Mr. Enloe formerly served as Vice Chairman and member of the office of chief executive of Compaq Computer Corporation.
-He also served as President of Lomas Financial Corporation and Liberte Investors for more than 15 years.
+He also served as President of Lomas Financial Corporation and Liberté Investors for more than 15 years.
 Mr. Enloe co-founded a number of other publicly held firms, including Capstead Mortgage Corp., Tyler Cabot Mortgage Securities Corp., and Seaman's Corp.
 Mr. Enloe currently serves on the Board of Directors of Leggett & Platt, Inc. Mr. Enloe holds a B.S. in engineering from Louisiana Polytechnic University and a J.D. from Southern Methodist University.